baharsener/baharsener.github.io/index.md

 In this project, we use pupillometry measures to ask questions about the origins and development of space-time associations from infancy to adulthood.
 This work is conducted in parallel with Drs Lola de Hevia and Gisella Decarli at the University of Paris, to further explore cross-cultural differences in the development of spatial representations of time.

 * Spatial Language Development:
 This work examines the relationship between early spatial language development and performance in non-linguistic spatial tasks.
-We further explore diversity in the development of spatial language acquisition using multiple language groups with different grammatical structures and monolingual and bilingual participants.
+We further explore diversity in the development of spatial language acquisition using multiple language groups with different grammatical structures as well as monolingual and bilingual participants.

 ### Publications